-Our Company continued to perform well in 2022, even with the unprecedented impact of economic challenges caused by post-COVID-19 international growth/investment plans and the conflict in Ukraine.
-The Company achieved a turnover similar to 2021 although profit before tax was reduced compared to 2021.
-We generated a profit before tax of £4.1m (2021: £26.2m) on a turnover of £1,068m (2021: £1,073m) producing a net margin of 0.4% (2021: 2.4%), with supply chain issues impacting some projects.
-Our order book at year-end was £3.0bn.
-Notwithstanding these ongoing economic challenges, our outlook remains optimistic but cautious.
-We expect to return to a minimum of 2021 levels of profitability in 2023.
+Our Company continued to perform well in 2023, even with the impact of economic challenges caused by the conflict in Ukraine.
+The Company achieved an increase in turnover, and profit before tax increased significantly compared to 2022.
+We generated a profit before tax of £64.4m (2022: £4.0m restated) on a turnover of £1,215m (2022: £1,068m) producing a net margin of 5.3% (2022: 0.4%) largely due to resolution of legacy projects and increased interest receipts following the rise in interest rates in 2023.
+Our order book at year-end was £2.6bn.
+Notwithstanding the ongoing economic challenges, our outlook remains optimistic but cautious.
+We expect to return to a minimum of 2021 levels of profitability in 2024.

-This sustainable performance resulted from a solid foundation of strong collaboration, across our teams, clients and our industry stakeholders, creating strength and resilience in a globally turbulent year.
+This sustainable performance resulted from a solid foundation of strong collaboration across our teams, clients and our industry stakeholders, creating strength and resilience in a globally turbulent year.
 Thanks to the quality and commitment of our people, partners, and clients, and their ongoing support and encouragement, we continued to see shining examples of excellence in the delivery of our work and secured sustainable work for the future.